HomeArticlesGuideSEO Technical Checklist

 Use the URL Validator to check URL format compliance for your key pages.
 For larger audits, a crawl tool (Screaming Frog, Ahrefs Site Audit) will catch URL issues at scale.

 Redirects: Use 301 (permanent) for all canonical URL changes.
-A chain of 301 redirects (A→B→C) loses a small amount of PageRank at each hop — resolve chains to direct redirects (A→C) wherever possible.
+A chain of 301 redirects (A→B→C) loses a small amount of PageRank at each hop, so resolve chains to direct redirects (A→C) wherever you can.

 Step 5: Implement Structured Data (Schema.org)

 Structured data is machine-readable markup added to your HTML that helps search engines understand the content and context of your pages.
-Valid structured data unlocks rich snippets in Google Search — enhanced search result appearances that consistently show higher click-through rates than standard blue-link results.
+Valid structured data unlocks rich snippets in Google Search, the enhanced search result appearances that consistently pull higher click-through rates than a standard blue link.

 How to implement: Use JSON-LD (JavaScript Object Notation for Linked Data) embedded in a <script type="application/ld+json"> tag in the page's <head>.
-JSON-LD is Google's recommended format because it is easier to implement, maintain, and validate than Microdata or RDFa.
+It's Google's recommended format since it's simpler to build and validate than Microdata or RDFa.

 High-impact structured data types: